Streamlight TLR-1 300 Lumen Tactical Weapon Light

-- IPX7 rated design; waterproof to 1 meter for 30 minutes.
+- IPX7 rated water proof to 1 meter for half an hour

 Ratings & Reviews